Best PyTorch Projects for Beginners in 2025

 Transfer Computations Between CPU and GPU

-PyTorch allows you to move computations between processing units using a simple command easily.
-For instance, you can use the command model.cup() to deliver data to CPU and model.cuda() to deliver data to GPU.
+PyTorch makes it easy to move computations between processing units with simple commands.
+For example, you can use model.cpu() to send data to the CPU and model.cuda() to send data to the GPU.

 Build Deep Learning Applications